 DCCC feels it is important for each child to have a quiet time for rest.
 Older children who need less sleep will still be given the opportunity for a quiet rest.
 During nap time the child will hear a quiet story and lullaby music before falling asleep.
 A staff member will remain in the room throughout the rest period.
-Children at DCCC are very active - running around, playing, and exploring their surroundings - so it's a good idea to give them a special opportunity to rest.
+Children are very active so it's a good idea to give them a special opportunity to rest.
 Some children have a hard time falling asleep but it is important to set aside some quiet time during the day for relaxing their bodies.